Dhinakarraj2006/Food-delivery-data-analysis/README.md

 * `food_delivery_cleaned.csv`: The finalized clean dataset ready for analysis.
 * `Food_Delivery_Analysis.ipynb`: SQL queries and business logic execution.
 * `food_delivery_performance_dashboard.pbix`: The final Power BI interactive dashboard.
+* 'Dashboard_Screenshot.png': An image preview of the final Power BI dashboard.

 ## 🏁 Conclusion
 This comprehensive analysis demonstrates how data-driven approaches can identify operational bottlenecks in food delivery systems.
 By leveraging Python, SQL, and Power BI, the project provides a clear roadmap for improving delivery efficiency and customer satisfaction.